-You can turn it on/off anytime while it keeps your settings safe until you decide to reset.
+You can turn it on/off anytime while it keeps your settings saved until you decide to reset.

 This is one of the main time-saving features of the tool.
 Live website preview is located in the right part of the dashboard.
-Just click on one of the backlinks to load it.
+Just click on one of the backlink rows to load it.

-The Favorites list is a great way to save selected links for the future.
+The Favorites list is a great way to save selected backlink opportunities for the future.
 This way, you can keep those links of competitors you would like to replicate.

 Click on the star next to a backlink and LinkMiner will automatically create a new Favorites list for you.

 You can access the Favorites list in the top left menu of the app.
-Over here, there’s an option to open or delete the lists.
+You’ll also find an option to delete the lists in there.

 Exporting results from LinkMiner is a one-click effort.
 The feature is located under the top right corner of the backlinks table.
 It will export currently loaded backlinks.

-You can either copy the backlinks to clipboard or export them with or without metrics as a CSV file.
+You can either copy the backlinks to clipboard or export them as a CSV file.

 Didn’t find what you were looking for?